-Nonsprinklered Buildings: Minimum Interior Finish Classification by Occupancy a Location Minimum Interior Finish Classification Location A b В С Exit enclosures and exit passageways c A, B, E, I, M, R-1, R-4 F, S, R-2 R-3 Corridors A d , I-2, I-3, I-4 B, E, M, S, I-1, R-1, R-2, R-4 F, R-3 Enclosed spaces and rooms I, A-1, A-2, R-4 A-3, A-4, A-5, B, E, F, M, S, R-1, R-2, R-3 a.
-This simplified table is not comprehensive; more exceptions can be found in Table 803.9 footnotes.
+Nonsprinklered Buildings: Minimum Interior Finish Classification by Occupancy a Location Minim num Interior Finish Class sification Location A b В С Exit enclosures and exit passageways c A, B, E, I, M, R-1, R-4 F, S, R-2 R-3 Corridors A d , I-2, I-3, I-4 B, E, M, S, I-1, R-1, R-2, R-4 F, R-3 Enclosed spaces and rooms I, A-1, A-2, R-4 A-3, A-4, A-5, B, E, F, M, S, R-1, R-2, R-3

-- b.
-Buildings less than three stories above grade plane permit the reduction of the exit enclosure and exit passageway classifications to Class B. - c.
+- a.
+This simplified table is not comprehensive; more exceptions can be found in Table 803.9 footnotes. - b.
+Except in Group I-3, buildings less than three stories above grade plane permit the reduction of the exit enclosure and exit passageway classifications to Class B. - c.
 Exit enclosures and exit passageways are permitted to use Class C wainscotting or paneling in the grade lobby for not more than 1,000 square feet of applied surface when applied to a noncombustible base. - d.
 Lobby areas in corridors may use Class B interior finishes for Group A occupancies.

-Sprinklered Buildings: Minimum Interior Finish Classification by Occupancy a, b Minimum Interior Finish Classification Location Α B° С Exit enclosures and exit passageways d I-3 A, B, E, M, R-1, R-4, I-1, I-2, I-4 F, R-2, R-3, S Corridors I-3 A, I-2, I-4 B, E, F, M, R, S, I-1 Enclosed spaces and rooms I-2, I-4 A, B, E, F, M, R, S, I 1, I-3
+Sprinklered Buildings: Minimum Interior Finish Classification by Occupancy a, b Looding Minimum Interior Finish Classification Location Α B c С Exit enclosures and exit passageways d I-3 A, B, E, M, R-1, R-4, I-1, I-2, I-4 F, R-2, R-3, S Corridors I-3 A, I-2, I-4 B, E, F, M, R, S, I-1 Enclosed spaces and rooms I-2, I-4 A, B, E, F, M, R, S, I- 1, I-3

 - a.
 This simplified table is not comprehensive; more exceptions can be found in Table 803.9 footnotes. - b.
 Automatic sprinkler system meeting the requirements of NFPA 13 or NFPA 13R as appropriate. - c.
-Buildings less than three stories above grade plane permit the reduction of the exit enclosure and exit passageway classifications to Class C. - d.
+Except in Group I-3. buildings less than three stories above grade plane permit the reduction of the exit enclosure and exit passageway classifications to Class C. - d.
 Exit enclosures and exit passageways are permitted to use Class C wainscotting or paneling in the grade lobby for not more than 1,000 square feet of applied surface when applied to a noncombustible base.

-Figure 18: Summary of Table 803.9, Interior Wall and Finish Requirements by Occupancy
+Figure 22: Summary of Table 803.9, Interior Wall and Finish Requirements by Occupancy

 Most wood species qualify as Class C, while some, such as cedar, west coast hemlock, Idaho white pine, redwood, and spruce, can qualify as Class B. Wood boards and panels may meet Class A criteria when pressure treated with a fire-retardant chemical.
+Flame spread information according to wood species is provided in AWC DCA 1, Flame Spread Performance of Wood Products, which is available for free download at www.awc.org/codes/dcaindex.html.